-As a member of the SWIFTTMfamily of dc/dc TPS54073 low-input regulators, the voltage synchronous buck PWM high-output current converter integrates all required active components.
-Included on the substrate with the listed features are a true, high performance, voltage error amplifier that enables maximum performance and flexibility in choosing the output filter L and C components; an undervoltage-lockout circuit to prevent start-up until the input voltage reaches 3 V; an internally or externally set slow-start circuit to limit in-rush currents; and a power good output useful for processor/logic reset, fault signaling, and supply sequencing.
+The TPS54010 low-input voltage, high-output current synchronous buck PWM converter in a dc/dc regulator integrating all required active components.
+Included on the substrate with the listed features are a true, high- performance, voltage error amplifier that enables maximum performance under transient conditions and flexibility in choosing the output filter L and C components; an undervoltage-lockout circuit to prevent start-up until the VIN input voltage reaches 3 V; an internally and externally set slowstart circuit to limit in-rush currents; and a power-good output useful for processor/logic reset, fault signaling, and supply sequencing.